Division 7A Loan Deed

 That rate is published by the ATO each year.

-It is called the ‘benchmark interest rate’.
-It changes each financial year.
-The benchmark interest rate adopts the Indicator Lending Rates – Standard Bank Variable Housing Loans Interest Rate published by the Reserve Bank of Australia.
-The ATO gives you the interest rate before the start of the new financial year.
+The benchmark interest rate, which changes each financial year, adopts the Indicator Lending Rates—Standard Bank Variable Housing Loans Interest Rate published by the Reserve Bank of Australia.
+The ATO publishes the interest rate before the start of the new financial year.

-Your Legal Consolidated Div 7A Loan Deed merely adopts the benchmark interest rate automatically.
-Your interest rate is always up to date.
+Your Legal Consolidated Div 7A Loan Deed automatically adopts the benchmark interest rate.
+Your interest rate remains up to date.

 Division 7A interest rate changes each year in line with inflation